The Evolution of Macro Theories of Inflation and Unemployment

 When these underpinnings are restored and endogenous technological change is added to the model, much behaviour that seems inexplicable when viewed through the lens of standard macro theory becomes explicable.
 (On this, see: "The History, Significance and Policy Context of The Phillips Curve,” (with William Scarth), Introductory essay to Inflation and Unemployment: The Evolution of the Phillips Curve (3 Vols.)
 (Richard Lipsey and William Scarth, eds.)
 (Cheltenham: Edward Elgar), 2011.)

-In the same vein I have recently argued that the successful adoption by many nations of inflation targeting - typically holding the rate within one percentage point on either side of 2% - has conclusively refuted the theory, still found in most text books, that there is only one level of national income (and its associated natural rate of unemployment) that is consistent with a stable inflation rate.
+In the same vein I have recently argued that the successful adoption by many nations of inflation targeting - typically holding the rate within one percentage point on either side of 2% while GDT varies over wide ranges - has conclusively refuted the theory, still found in most text books, that there is only one level of national income (and its associated natural rate of unemployment) that is consistent with a stable inflation rate.
 See "The Phillips Curve and an Assumed Macroeconomic Equilibrium in Historical Context" in Journal of the History of Economic Thought, December 2016.